AdrianSucahyo/ECE6530-Final-Project/README.md

 Dual-Tone Multi-Frequency Signaling is an encoding scheme that utilzes two different tones in order to encode data.
 Using tones to encode rows and columns on a grid, the overall encoding and decoding can be used to transmit a phone number.

 The application shown in the MATLAB script demonstrates the synthesis, filtering, spectral analysis, and decoding associated with DTMF.
 There are no special considerations needed to run the program.
-Note: There may be audio so be weary heaphone users.
+Note: There may be audio so headphone users beware.

 ## Poster
 [PDF](Applications%20of%20the%20Discrete%20Time%20Fourier%20Transform%20and%20Filter%20Design.pdf)